Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 If the key string is malformed or refers to a property that does not exist in the object model, the result field is **null**.

+### Notes

-For details of the Object Model supported by RepRapFirmware, see [Object Model of RepRapFirmware](https://github.com/Duet3D/RepRapFirmware/wiki/Object-Model-Documentation){target=_blank}.
+* For details of the Object Model supported by RepRapFirmware, see [Object Model of RepRapFirmware](https://github.com/Duet3D/RepRapFirmware/wiki/Object-Model-Documentation){target=_blank}.
+* From RRF 3.6.0 some floating point values in the object model returned by M409 are now expressed using exponential format.

-Note: as of RRF 3.5.0 some arrays in the M409 response may be truncated under some conditions, to ensure that the response will fit in the available buffer space.
+* As of RRF 3.5.0 some arrays in the M409 response may be truncated under some conditions, to ensure that the response will fit in the available buffer space.
 Currently the only array affected is move.axes[] which is truncated to 9 elements unless the 'f' flag is included.
 To retrieve the entire array, make a request for key "move.axes" with flag "a0".

-SBC note: When keys are queried that are provided by DSF, potential flags are ignored.
+* SBC note: When keys are queried that are provided by DSF, potential flags are ignored.

 ## M425: Configure backlash compensation